How ANY Texture Started

 I have always found beauty in the most unlikely places: peeling paint on a wall, layers of old paper on a billboard, rusting structures, and old, used, or discarded items.
 Throughout my life I looked for this beauty and tried to shine light on it, be it through art, photography, or academic research.
 A historian by training, I value the past of the materials with which I work.
 I respect their birth as other people’s creations, and, by turning them into something new, pay a homage to those who made them.
 Likewise, I recognize each piece’s individual journey through our world, and appreciate it’s unique story.
 I find great depth and beauty in this past, whether I know it or not.

 To me, making art is not only about the design, but also about the process.
-I enjoy feeling things with my hands, so touching and manipulating fabrics brings me great pleasure.
+I enjoy feeling things with my hands.
+Touching and manipulating fabrics brings me pleasure.
 I relish slow, careful craftsmanship, and value the intimate connection between maker and creation.
 Everything I make is truly handmade, and I do my best to craft it well.

 Each of my pieces, even when functional, is a unique, one-of-a-kind work of art.
 Each has its own history, its own story and its own character.
 I am honored to be a part of each piece’s journey, but am excited to know that its story does not end with me.
 Like a child growing up, each of my works will leave my studio and embark on a new life of its own out in the world.
 Perhaps you, too, would become a part of that journey 🙂